Engine Cranks But Won’t Start

 - Fuel control determines how much fuel enters the engine.

-The ECM works with the fuel rail pressure sensor to mathematically determine how much fuel is entering the engine by controlling each injector’s “on-time.”
+The ECM works with the fuel rail pressure sensor to mathematically determine how much fuel enters the engine by controlling the timing of each injector.
 Theoretically, if the fuel pressure is below specifications, the ECM memory should have a diagnostic trouble code.

 Strategy Meets Reality The Technical Tap!

 What is a technical tap test?
-Please take note of the word “tap,” not “hit” or “beat.”
-It must be replaced if you “tap” on something and it starts or stops working.
+Please take note of the word “tap,” instead of “hit” or “beat.”
+If you “tap” on a component and it starts or stops working, it must be replaced.
 You will need another person to assist you in this step.
 Locate the bottom of the fuel tank and have your assistant turn the key to the on position while you listen carefully near the bottom of the fuel tank.

 Anti-Theft/Immobilizer System

 With the key in the ignition, the anti-theft light on the dash should illuminate for approximately 8 seconds, then go out.
-If it stays on, the ECM disables the injectors, and you will have to seek a professional’s help.
-Mainly because of the tools required to diagnose this system.
+If it stays on, it means the ECM has disabled the injectors, and you will have to seek help from your dealership or trusted mechanic, mainly because of the tools required to diagnose this system.

 Injection Signal

 A logic probe, a test light, or a digital volt ohmmeter capable of measuring frequency is required to check the signal to the injectors.
-The injection signal will be the next step if you have access to any of these checks.
-Otherwise, you may need to seek the help of a professional.
+The injection signal will be the next step if you can access any of these checks.
+Otherwise, you may need to seek help from a professional.

 Ignition system/no spark

-If alternate fuel is supplied and the engine still fails to start suspecting a no spark condition
+If alternate fuel is supplied and the engine fails to start, it could indicate no spark when the ignition is turned to the on position.

 Common causes